Green School History and Founders

 One of the keys to their success is that they have done well by doing good.
 From the beginning, John and Cynthia’s approach to business was about making jewellery while being respectful to Bali’s land, its environment, its people and its culture.

 It became their mission to share with others the educational benefits that they were fortunate enough to provide their children, and Green School is the realization of that vision.

 “We are building Green School to create a new paradigm for learning.
-We want children to cultivate physical sensibilities that will enable them to adapt and be capable in the world.
+We want children to cultivate physical sensibilities that will enable them to adapt and be capable in the world (by eddye).
 We want children to develop spiritual awareness and emotional intuition, and to encourage them to be in awe of life’s possibilities.”

 Back to General